Keeps vs Hims: Which hair loss treatments are better?

 Niacinamide is a form of vitamin B, but it acts as an antifungal agent when employed in a product like Hims conditioner.
 In fact, one study showed that the addition of a niacinamide cream to a skincare regimen was able to reduce dandruff symptoms by up to 75%.

-While niacinamide doesn’t have the same robust clinical data as Keeps’ ketoconazole shampoo to combat dandruff, but it’s more than enough for many users to get the job done.
+While niacinamide doesn’t have the same robust clinical data as Keeps’ ketoconazole shampoo to combat dandruff, it's more than enough for many users to get the job done.
 That means you may be able to use Hims conditioner to eliminate an itchy, flaky scalp without the need for a prescription.

 Both products cost $22 per bottle, but the inclusion of niacinamide in the Hims conditioner gives it the win.